 Q. I was talking to my wife earlier today about experiences and how they can wrongly shape our perceptions of Yahweh and even counterfeit the Ruach (Spirit) and she told me of an experience she had years ago when she became a Pentecostal.
-She had gone to a charismatic meeting, been "filled with the Holy Spirit", talked in tongues, and had this wonderful and glorious experience that filled her with happiness.
-Then she went home, spoke to a lifelong friend on the telephone, got into a terrible argument with her, was really very nasty, and permanently damaged friendship.
-It then got me thinking about some of the "spiritual" experiences we have and whether they are from God or not.
+She had gone to a charismatic meeting, been 'filled with the Holy Spirit', talked in 'tongues', and had this wonderful and glorious experience that filled her with happiness.
+Then she went home, spoke to a lifelong friend on the telephone, got into a terrible argument with her, was really very nasty, and permanently damaged their friendship.
+It then got me thinking about some of the 'spiritual' experiences we have and whether they are from Elohim (God) or not.
 What is your view on this?

-A. You touch on one of the most difficult and probably important subjects we have ever addressed in these interviews because spiritually-speaking we are contrasting spiritual experience with spiritual reality.
+A. You touch on one of the most difficult and probably important subjects we have ever addressed in these interviews because spiritually-speaking we are contrasting spiritual and psychic experience with spiritual reality.
 I have said a thousand times to believers and unbelievers alike that just because you have a supernatural, life-changing, subjective spiritual experience that makes you happy inside, doesn't mean that what you experienced was necessarily from Yahweh.
-And the reason we have to be careful about these "experiences" is because not only is there a counterfeit spiritual world ruled by the forces of darkness who are expert at dressing themselves up as angels of light, but we in our unredeemed state are easily fooled.
+And the reason we have to be careful about these 'experiences' is because not only is there a counterfeit spiritual world ruled by the forces of darkness who are expert at dressing themselves up as angels of light (2 Cor.11:14), but we in our imperfected state are easily fooled.

 For the last two years I have been involved in the demonic deliverance of a victim of Satanic Ritual Abuse (SRA) who only the other day became completely delivered after a long, painful and harassing battle.
-This person suffers from Multiple Personality Disorder (MPD) which means that her personality has been fractured into many different parts.
+This person suffers from Multiple Personality Disorder (MPD), also known as Dissociative Identity Disorder (DID), which means that her personality has been fractured into many different parts.
 When I first met this lady virtually all these personalities or alters were highly demonised.
-I remember one of them relating to me how she had experienced Lucifer and a beautiful and pure being of light.
+I remember one of them relating to me how she had experienced Lucifer as a beautiful and pure being of light.
 This experience played a foundational part in her spiritual experience.
-Though she had heard of Yahweh and His Torah they had been painted in such a horrible way that she came to hate both.
-Many months later she came to Christ, was delivered of demons, cleansed of her sins, and discovered that everything she had built her life and faith on was a huge LIE.
+Though she had heard of Yahweh and His Torah these had been painted in such a horrible way that she came to hate both.
+Many months later she came to Messiah, was delivered of demons, cleansed of her sins, and discovered that everything she had built her life and faith on was a huge LIE.
 She was profoundly shocked by the experience because what she had been so absolutely sure of as reality turned out to be a huge fantasy.
-Her earlier experience was completely and utterly nullified by her later one.
+Her earlier experiences were completely and utterly nullified by her later one.

 Q. That's what I mean.
 And yet my wife was at a Christian meeting and had a Christian experience ... so how can one tell the true from the false?

 Now I am not just singling the Pentecostals out here.
-As I said, Yahweh uses us in spite of the errors we make - the problem is, if we embrace a lie we start becoming an adversary to those who are embracing the truth.
+As I said, Yahweh uses us in spite of the errors we make - the problem is, if we embrace a lie we start becoming an adversary to those who are embracing the emet (truth).
 The Mormons also base their religious convictions on supernatural experiences..
-For them, the "burning in the bosom" experience, which concerns the realm of feelings, is pivotal in their wholesale embracing their faith including their extra scriptures, temple ceremonies, priesthood authority, and much else besides.
+For them, the 'burning in the bosom" experience, which concerns the realm of feelings, is pivotal in their wholesale embrace of their faith including their extra scriptures, temple ceremonies, priesthood authority, and much else besides.
 The Catholics are very taken up with apparitions of the Madonna, the stigmata of their mystics, bleeding statues, and the like, which they interpret as a vindication of their religion.
-Thus when some young Portuguese girls saw a vision of the "Virgin Mary" they were enwrapped in their experience for days and felt they were in paradise.
+Thus when some young Portuguese girls saw a vision of the 'Virgin Mary' they were enwrapped in their experience for days and felt they were in paradise.

 Q. But how can such things be counterfeit when the soul is in such ecstasy?